Jitsi Meet

 Future development is focused on improving the efficiency of the VP9 and AV1 video codecs to further reduce bandwidth usage.
 There is also ongoing work to enhance the decentralized nature of the network, potentially exploring mesh networking capabilities to reduce reliance on central bridges for smaller calls.

 Security is Jitsi Meet's hallmark feature.
-It offers robust End-to-End Encryption (E2EE) support, currently powered by the Insertable Streams API in WebRTC.
+It offers solid End-to-End Encryption (E2EE) support, currently powered by the Insertable Streams API in WebRTC.
 This ensures that media streams are encrypted on the sender's device and can only be decrypted by the intended recipients, preventing even the server host from accessing the content of the conversation.
 For macOS users, this feature is easily togglable within the security settings of the active meeting.
 This level of cryptographic security is essential for confidential business meetings, legal consultations, and healthcare telehealth sessions, providing peace of mind that sensitive data remains strictly private.

 One of Jitsi Meet's most user-friendly features is its frictionless entry barrier.
 Unlike Zoom or Teams, which often mandate user registration, email verification, or software installation for guests, Jitsi allow anyone to host or join a meeting instantly.
 A user simply defines a unique meeting URL and shares it.
 This 'click-to-join' philosophy significantly reduces onboarding time and technical troubleshooting, making it ideal for ad-hoc meetings with clients or non-technical family members.
 The macOS desktop app preserves this simplicity while adding the stability of a dedicated application window.